-Additionally, competitors may also seek to market versions of our drug products via a section 505(b)(2) application, which is a type of NDA provided in section 505(b)(2) of the FDC Act.
+Additionally, competitors may also seek to market versions of our drug products via a section 505(b)(2) application, which is a type of NDA provided in section 505(b) (2) of the FDC Act.
 A Section 505(b)(2) NDA is in contrast to an NDA under section 505(b)(1) of the FDA Act, which is commonly known as a Full NDA because it requires the applicant to undertake all of the nonclinical and clinical investigations necessary for the approval of the application.
 In contrast, a Section 505(b)(2) NDA application is one for which one or more of the investigations relied on by the applicant for approval were not conducted by or for the applicant and for which the applicant has not obtained a right of reference or use from the person by or for whom the investigations were conducted.
 Section 505(b)(2) applications may be submitted for drug products that represent a modification, such as a new indication or new dosage form, of a previously approved drug.
-Section 505(b)(2) applications may rely on the FDA's previous findings for the safety and effectiveness of the previously approved drug in addition to information obtained by the 505(b)(2) application to support the modification of the previously approved drug.
+Section 505(b)(2) applicant to support the modification of the previously approved drug.
+Preparing Section 505(b)(2) applicant to support the modification of the previously approved drug.
 Preparing Section 505(b)(2) applications may be less costly and less time-consuming than preparing a Full NDA based entirely on new data and information.
 Section 505(b)(2) applications are subject to the same patent certification procedures as an ANDA.